Vitek-Lab/MSstatsTMT/README.md

 # MSstatsTMT

-Before build/install, remember to updata .rd file by useing "devtlls::document()", also in Test.R file
+Before build/install, remember to updata .rd file by useing "devtools::document()", also in Test.R file

 #Build package

 Local build and install
-go to directory .../
+1. Go to directory where the package fold located
+2. Type: R CMD build MSstatsTMT (normally
+3.

 Github install